shopware/docs/guides/plugins/plugins/administration/add-custom-component.md

 </Tab>

 <Tab title="Synchronous loading">
-This way you import the file synchronously.
-So it will directly be loaded when the Administration is being loaded.
-In most cases this is not needed and just slows down the loading time of the Administration.
-Instead the asynchronous loading is prefereed.
+This way you can import the file synchronously.
+It will directly be loaded when the Administration is being loaded.
+In most cases this just slows down the loading time of the Administration and may not needed.
+Hence, the asynchronous loading is preferred instead.

 To import your component synchronously, you need to import it directly in the `main.js` file.
 The component registration will be done in the `index.js` file of your component.